cul-it/orcid-cornell-edu/README.md

 ## REQUIREMENTS

-  * Java - was written with 1.6, installs find with 1.7
+  * Java - was written with 1.6, installs fine with 1.7
   * Tomcat
   * CUWebAuth
   * Appropriate SSL certs